Formation of brine channels in sea-ice: Comparison with experiments

-The structure of the brine pore space of sea ice single crystals \cite{Pringle} is seen in iso-surface plots in Fig. \ref{comp}(a).
+The structure of the brine pore space of single crystals \cite{Pringle} is shown in the iso-surface plots in Fig. \ref{comp}(a).
 The upper images clearly show near-parallel intra-crystalline brine layers.
 The view across the layers (bottom images) show brine layer textures much more complicated than suggested by the simple model of parallel ice lamellae and parallel brine sheets illustrated in Fig. \ref{comp}(b).
 Depending on the temperature, the images show a brine pore porosity from $p=2.2\%-8.8\%$.
-The connectivity increases with porosity as the pore space changes from isolated brine inclusions at $p = 2.2\%$ to extended, near-parallel layers at $p = 8.8\%$. {\sc Pringle} {\it et al.} \cite{Pring09} characterized the thermal evolution of the brine pore space with percolation theory and demonstrated a connectivity threshold at a critical volume fraction $p_c = 4.6\%$.
-Below $p_c$ there are no percolating pathways spanning a sample, i.e. the brine is trapped within the intra-crystalline brine layers.
+The connectivity increases with porosity as the pore space changes from isolated brine inclusions at $p = 2.2\%$ to extended, near-parallel layers at $p = 8.8\%$.
+The thermal evolution of the brine pore space with percolation theory was characterized in \cite{Pring09} where a connectivity threshold was found at a critical volume fraction $p_c = 4.6\%$.
+Below $p_c$ there are no percolating pathways spanning through the sample, i.e. the brine is trapped within the intra-crystalline brine layers.

 Lets quantify this statement by a cluster-size analysis of the figures \ref{comp}a where the corresponding histograms are given in figure \ref{pringle1}.
-As one sees the percolation transition is visible around 44\% filling around $-8 ^\circ$C. We compare with our simulation with two parameter $\alpha_3=0.9$ and $\alpha_3=1$ we see that we are just at the percolation threshold with our simulation with comparible histograms.
-This shows that the used experimental parameter for our model allows to describe realistic morphological structures.
+As one finds, the percolation transition is visible around 44\% filling in the range of ($-8 ^\circ$C).
+Now we compare with our simulation varying the parameter $\alpha_3=0.9$ and $\alpha_3=1$.
+We see that the same percolation threshold appears with a comparable histogram for $\alpha_3=0.9$.
+This shows that the parameters of our model which where chosen to reproduce the thermodynamics, allows also to describe realistic morphological structures.